jpoehnelt/in-solidarity-bot/README.md

 > A GitHub Bot built with [Probot](https://github.com/probot/probot) that checks for inclusive language.
 See [help](./static/HELP.md) for more information.

 ![](./static/screenshot.png)

+## Install

+The app can be installed at https://github.com/apps/in-solidarity.

 ## Setup